 Jans didn’t know that at around 8:30 that morning Martha had carried out her threat.
 Had she continued pressing Martha about the acidic stench Hilda might very well have been Martha’s second murder of the day.
-William Place very nearly was.
+Later that day, William Place very nearly was.
 Before then, though, Hilda found herself given her walking papers.

 Out of the blue Martha told Hilda the family was leaving Brooklyn to live in New Jersey.
 It was at short notice, claimed Martha, and along with a month’s salary in lieu of notice Hilda would receive a bonus provided she and her belongings were out of the house by 5pm that day.
 The bonus for so quick a departure was, according to Martha, husband William’s idea.
 It also meant that (aside from the deceased Ida) only William and Martha would be there when he returned home.

 Before she left Hilda was given an errand to perform.
 She was to collect Martha’s bankbook from the Brooklyn Savings Bank and arrange for Martha’s trunk to be sent to New Jersey by train.
 An express man was to pick it up and deliver it to the station.
 While out fetching the bankbook Hilda Jans also arranged for her own belongings to be collected.
 With that she left the house, though not Martha’s story.
 She would return to deliver especially damaging testimony at Martha’s trial.

 Having already murdered her step-daughter Martha had the same in mind for her husband.
 When William returned home at around 5:30 he let himself in as usual and Martha was lying in wait.
 William Place didn’t get a warm welcome.
 Unaware Ida was dead and Hilda no longer there he walked through his own front door.
 He described it from his hospital bed shortly before detectives told him of Ida’s murder: